htm-community/nupic.audio/SpeechRecognition/README.md

 One question arises from the supervised training required by the SDR Classifier.
 How many times do the speech samples need to be presented to the classifier, via the spatial pooler and temporal memory.

 The following graph shows the progress of the classifier when presenting the four speech samples (random order) twice, four, eight, sixteen, and thirty two times.
 The classifier is tested with the spoken "One" speech sample.
-The classifier achieves a 92% prediction accuracy when it sees the four speech samples thirty two times.
+The classifier achieves a 92% prediction accuracy when it trained with the four speech samples thirty two times.
 And as expected, the prediction of the other speech samples diminishes.

 <img src="./classifier_performance.png" alt="Classifier performance" style="width: 400px;"/>

 ## Testing

+### Heard and Unheard spoken digits

 Training using four speech samples (spoken words "Zero", "One", "Two", and "Three").
 16 times randomly, i.e. 64 speech samples total.